Ryan Theriot

-Early years
+Early life

 Theriot graduated from Broadmoor High School in Baton Rouge, Louisiana, in 1998.
 While there, he played three seasons on the basketball team as a point guard and four seasons on the baseball team as a shortstop.
 He was a highly decorated baseball player, so he opted to not play basketball during his senior year of high school to focus on his baseball skills.
 While at Broadmoor, he played alongside childhood friends, Mike Woods and Trae Duncan, and together they set Louisiana High School Athletic Association history by becoming All American infielders from the same high school.
 They all later became first-team All State for class 4A at third base, shortstop, and second base, becoming the first trio to earn such awards.

 College career

 Theriot played college baseball at Louisiana State University and was named to the College World Series all-tournament team in 2000.
-On June 12, 2000, Theriot broke up a no-hitter that was being thrown by his future teammate, Mark Prior, then pitching for Southern Cal.
+On June 12, 2000, Theriot broke up a no-hitter that was being thrown by his future teammate, Mark Prior, then pitching for the University of Southern California (USC).

 Theriot scored the game-winning run in the 2000 national championship game following a Brad Cresse single.
 The CWS title was the fifth for LSU in nine seasons.
 After the 2000 season, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League and was named a league all-star.

 Ryan followed up the 2000 season with a 2001 campaign that resulted in a second-team All-SEC selection, the only all-conference honor of his college career.
 Prior to the 2001 season, Theriot was voted team captain by his teammates.

 Theriot began his career as LSU's starting second baseman in 1999.
 He moved to shortstop in 2000 to make way for future Cubs teammate and former LSU teammate Mike Fontenot.
-He was selected by the Chicago Cubs in the third round of the 2001 MLB draft.